liferay/liferay-docs/develop/tutorials/articles/210-front-end-taglibs/01-liferay-ui-taglibs/05-liferay-ui-tooltips.markdown

 # Liferay UI Tooltips [](id=liferay-ui-tooltips)

-Tooltips are a useful way to communicate additional information to your users in a unobtrusive way.
-The tooltips render as an easy to identify question icon that provides more information through a informational pop-up on mouse over.
+Tooltips let you communicate additional information to your users in an unobtrusive way.
+They render as an iconic question mark that provides more information through a pop-up on mouse over.
 You can see an example of this in the Control Panel:

 ![Figure 1: Here's an example of how Liferay Portal uses tooltips.](../../../images/liferay-ui-taglib-tooltip.png)